robertsambuena/reposearch/README.md

 - completed exam should be pushed through github on a public repo

 ## Key Factors fo consider:
-- clearly written code is a bit plus
+- clearly written code is a big plus
 - use best practices to write code
 - present the app in the best design possible
 - we'll be looking at how you commit code.

 ## References:
 - https://api.github.com/search/repositories?q=bootstrap